rsspdc/checklists/checklists/software-packages.md

     [Software Heritage](https://www.softwareheritage.org) is an expansive archive of open source software operated by a non-profit organisation in collaboration with UNESCO [how to reference and archive code in software heritage](https://www.softwareheritage.org/howto-archive-and-reference-your-code/).
     SWHIDs have the advantage that they are content based identifiers meaning that you can check if the content you get back when you retrieve it is what you expected to get based on its identifier.
     The Software heritage API permits you to automate the archiving of your project repository via a webhook from popular git forges like github, gitlab and others.
+    Unlike Zenodo which only preserves a snapshot of your repository at the time of deposition and at subsequent manual time points and/or tagged releases Software Heritage archives the whole repository.
     </li>
     <li>
     Further reading on the [ethics of CROTs (contributor roles ontology or taxonomy)](https://doi.org/10.1080/08989621.2022.2161049), and their [evolution and adoption](https://doi.org/10.1002/leap.1496).